Thalassicus/civup/README.txt

 Contributing to the project is very easy!

 Steps:
-1. Get your personal copy.
+1. Get your personal "forked" copy.
 2. Make changes.
-3. Submit your changes.
+3. "Pull" your changes into the original project.

-See here for details:
+This is called the "fork-pull" method.
+See here for details: https://help.github.com/articles/using-pull-requests
-https://help.github.com/articles/using-pull-requests

 1. Click "Fork" button at top-right to create your personal copy of this project.